slimgroup/JUDI.jl/docs/abstract_vectors.md

 **Parameters:**

  * `weights`: Cell array with one cell per shot location.
 Each cell contains a 2D/3D Julia array with the weights for the spatially extended source.
+Alternatively: pass a single Julia array which will be used for all source locations.

 **Access fields:**